vicpagan/vicpagan.github.io/essays/placeholder.md

 - In-class Practice WODs

 - In-class WODs

 - Essays

 - Final project

-  6. Learning a concept / tutorial
+- Learning a concept / tutorial

-  7. Answering a question in class or in Discord
+- Answering a question in class or in Discord

-  8. Asking or answering a smart-question
+- Asking or answering a smart-question

-  9. Coding example e.g. “give an example of using Underscore .pluck”
+- Coding example e.g. “give an example of using Underscore .pluck”

-  10. Explaining code
+- Explaining code

-  11. Writing code
+- Writing code

-  12. Documenting code
+- Documenting code

-  13. Quality assurance
+- Quality assurance

-  14. Other uses in ICS 314 not listed above
+- Other uses in ICS 314 not listed above

+While the original formatting for this essay was to respond to each of these course elements individually as to why or why I did not use AI for them, I have found that to be unnecessary as the reasoning for my choice to not use AI for any of them is the same:

+**Because it was more important for me to find the answer on my own.**

+Whether this was through classmates, Stack Overflow, etc., I personally prefer to uphold the idea that it is more important for an individual to conceptualize and understand these topics through their own means of research and assistance from others.
+Asking AI for answers or to fix something is, in my eyes, equivalent to asking an upperclassman the answers to a homework problem rather than having them tutor you and allow you to solve the answer yourself through guidance.
+As I like to say, "I'd rather teach myself how to fish than ask a robot for food every day".

 ### III.
 Impact on Learning and Understanding: